-People come to Devon for its beautiful scenery and its amazing coastline.
+People come to Devon for its beautiful scenery and its amazing coastline, both of which can be enjoyed on foot and on wheels.
 But there is also a more intangible quality which draws people to this amazing county, the pace of life.
 You can almost feel time slow down as you cross the county boundary, and the cares of this world seem to evaporate.
 The perfect way to enjoy this is with an afternoon tea.
 You can’t hurry an afternoon tea, and why would you want to!

 Devon already has a rich foodie culture with its local produce from land and sea.
 Add to this its long history of cream teas, where it is famous for serving the crumbliest home-made scones, perfect pots of tea, the most generous servings of jam, and the freshest, richest local clotted cream.
 Add in a generous but delicate array of finger sandwiches, and other savoury and sweet treats to delight you, and you have the perfect Devon afternoon tea.